Istanbul, Turkey cruise port

 Grand Bazaar & Spice Market

-The Grand Bazaar (Kapalıçarşı) is one of the world's oldest covered markets — 60 streets, 4,000 shops.
-The Egyptian Spice Bazaar (Mısır Çarşısı) near Eminönü is smaller, more atmospheric, and great for Turkish tea, lokum, and spices.
+The Grand Bazaar (Kapalıçarşı) is one of the world's oldest covered markets — 60 streets, 4,000+ shops.
+Entry is free; bargaining is expected (start at 50% of asking price).
+The Egyptian Spice Bazaar (Mısır Çarşısı) near Eminönü is smaller, more atmospheric, and ideal for Turkish tea, lokum, and spices.
+Both close Sundays — plan accordingly.

-⏱ 1-2 hrs each🛍 Bargaining expected🗺 Easy tram access
+⏱ 1-2 hrs each🛍 Bargaining expected⛔ Closed Sundays🚃 T1 tram to Beyazıt

 Find bazaar walking tours →